mcneel/developer.rhino3d.com/_guide_topics/rhinopython/ghpython-call-components.md

 layout: toc-guide-page
 ---

 **Node-in-Code™**: almost every Grasshopper component is now callable as a function in other places in Rhino.
 Grasshopper components may be called in GhPython (on the Gh canvas) and from rhino.Python (off the canvas).
 This adds few thousand new functions accessible to GhPython.
-Functions are also available thru 3rd party components.
-Along with the new functionality that this provides, the technique can be used to simplifying existing gh definition files by simply lumping together a bunch of related components into a single python script.
+Functions are also available through 3rd party components.
+Along with the new functionality that this provides, the technique can be used to simplify existing gh definition files by simply lumping together a bunch of related components into a single 'scott_davidson' script.

-There is a module in `ghpythonlib.components` which attempts to make every component available in python in the form of an easy to call function.
+There is a module in `ghpythonlib.components` which attempts to make every component available in Python in the form of an easy to call function.

 ## Components As functions from GhPython